-A light, organic fruit juice cocktail for any time of the year, especially during green and red colored holidays!
-Double or triple this party punch recipe when hosting a thirsty crowd!
+A light, organic fruit juice party punch cocktail for any time of the year, especially during green and red-colored holidays!
+Double or triple this easy punch recipe when hosting a thirsty crowd!

-I am probably going to start each post now with “OH, MY GOSH THIS IS SOOOO GOOD!
-YOU HAVE TO MAKE THIS!”
+I am probably going to start each post now with "OH, MY GOSH THIS IS SOOOO GOOD!
+YOU HAVE TO MAKE THIS!"
 I promise it is just because I only share my best and healthiest recipes with you.
-Not sure this party punch is categorized as healthy, but it sure is the best cocktail recipe and a big time crowd-pleaser!
+Not sure this party punch is categorized as healthy, but it sure is the best cocktail recipe, like a moscow mule, and a big time crowd-pleaser!

 Quite a few years ago when my husband and I were first married we hosted 12 guest for Christmas is our teeny-tiny 800 square foot apartment.
 That was one of the most memorable Christmases.
 Probably because it was the first one I ever hosted.
 So the panic comes with how much food to get, how many drinks per person to plan for, is there enough space for everyone?
 Ha, in an 800 square foot apartment I can assure you there was not enough space.
 But there was enough love, fellowship and singing in the room that the space issue didn't even matter!
 The theme was Italian.
 One of my friends is an Italian singing chef who gave me his cookbook that came along with a CD of Italian songs.
 I made ricotta stuffed manicotti, crunchy garlic sauteed green beans and more.
 Dinner was served with a menu at each place setting and song lyrics to sing along before eating.
 It was hilarious!
 For our party cocktail of choice we had spiked cider and wine.
 After making this party punch there is no turning back.
 This fun drink is my go-to along with light spritzers when not enjoying a glass of rich red wine.